-Example of specific targeted area daily data collection, where the trader has approximate understanding of the area that needs to be placed under focus:
+Example of specific targeted area daily data collection, where the trader has an approximate understanding of the area that needs to be placed under focus:

 Keep measuring of everything within fixed absolute units.

-If we take as an example "accuracy of entries and exits" as one of measuring methods in a daily report card to note how well did trader do or how much did he/she under-perform then trader must have some sort of unit measurement going on which allows three different days to be compared in relatively similar terms, even if the trader has traded completely different markets or assets.
+If we take as an example "accuracy of entries and exits" as one of the measuring methods in a daily report card to note how well did trader do or how much did he/she under-perform then the trader must have some unit measurement going on which allows three different days to be compared in relatively similar terms, even if the trader has traded completely different markets or assets.

-Example of "eyeing-it" approach on left and unit based measuring system on right to define daily process better:
+Example of "eyeing-it" approach on left and unit-based measuring system on right to define daily process better:

 And the same approach should be applied to everything else.

 If the daily report card is not structured well, it will be a waste of time.
 The report card is not meant so that trader can look back, see ten green / good days noted on the report card and tap him/herself on the shoulder "bud, you did well."
 That is not what the daily report card is about.
 It is about finding flaws and finding strength, and expand/contract them.